Harlan G. Cohen

 Biographical Information

-Previously, he worked at the New York law firm Cleary, Gottlieb, Steen & Hamilton as an associate and served as a judicial clerk for Judge Wilfred Feinberg of the U.S. Court of Appeals for the 2nd Circuit.
-Cohen also interned in the U.S. Attorney's Office and for U.S. District Court Judge Shira A. Scheindlin, both from the Southern District of New York.
-Before entering law school, Cohen worked at the Washington Institute for Near East Policy and at the journal Foreign Affairs.
+Previously, he worked at the law firm Cleary Gottlieb Steen & Hamilton and served as a judicial clerk for Judge Wilfred Feinberg of the U.S. Court of Appeals for the 2nd Circuit.
+Cohen also interned in the U.S. Attorney's Office and for U.S. District Court Judge Shira A. Scheindlin, both in the Southern District of New York.
+Before entering law school, Cohen worked at the Washington Institute for Near East Policy and the journal Foreign Affairs.

 Publications & Activities